spoonapps/docs/doc/test/selenium/5_testing_ie.md

 When testing parallel instances of Internet Explorer on Spoonium, we recommend setting the following options in your test.

-1. Force Internet Explorer to use the `Create Process` API.
+1. Force Internet Explorer to use the Create Process API
-2. Launch Internet Explorer with the `-private` (for **Internet Explorer 8+** only)
+2. Launch Internet Explorer with the -private flag (for **Internet Explorer 8+** only)

 Using these settings helps prevent cookies and other session-specific items from being shared between different instances of Internet Explorer.

-If you are not testing multiple instances of Internet Explorer in parallel, we recommend setting the `Ensure Clean Session` capability to `True`.
+If you are not testing multiple instances of Internet Explorer in parallel, we recommend setting the **Ensure Clean Session** capability to **True**.

 #### Configuring Internet Explorer Options